 Due to the proximity of the property Ystrad Fflur at the front of the plot on Long Street to a concentration of medieval property boundaries and burgage plots on the opposite side of the road, archaeological reconnaissance was required prior to the building of the new dwelling to be situated at the rear of the plot.
+In addition, a watching brief was conducted in January 2002 of the rear plot at Ystrad Fflur, now Hinemoa, and no archaeological evidence was observed in this area.

-Although the likelihood of archaeological material at the rear of the plot appears to be remote due to its distance from the road frontage of Long Street, investigations took the form of monitoring the stripping of the top soil in the area to be built on to a 1.20m foundation depth.
+Although the likelihood of archaeological material in the middle of the plot appears to be remote due to its distance from the road frontage of Long Street and also the previous garden landscaping, investigations took the form of monitoring the stripping of the topsoil in the area to be built on to a 1.20m foundation depth.
 In addition, photographic observation of the site, and section cleaning on two sides of the area opened by the JCB was worked over a period of one week.
 A thorough appraisal was made ensuring that no area was left unobserved.
 Soil samples were taken from the topsoil of the site, as well as the underlying clay level, which covers the entire plot.
 The heavy and sticky consistency of this clay throughout the area made a horizontal surface plan difficult to clean back due to the retention of the water level.
 However it was clear that there was no discolouration, structural remains or finds throughout the drop in levels.

 The main objective of the watching brief was to record any archaeological evidence during the stripping of the topsoil and subsoil to a depth considered adequate of revealing local medieval levels.
-It is therefore potentially comparable to that of the medieval levels found at Newport Primary School, ca. 120m to the east-south-east of our site.
+It is therefore potentially comparable to that of the medieval levels found at Newport Primary School, ca. 80m to the east-south-east of our site.
 The archaeology there was recorded underlying a minimum of 60cm of cultivated soil and at least another 20cm into the subsoil (after K. Murphy, DAT 1991).
-These levels were reached and observed at the rear of the Ystrad Fflur plot and no archaeology was found on the site.
+These levels were reached and observed in the middle of the Ystrad Fflur plot and no archaeology was found on the site.

-The proposed dwelling is approximately 120m to the west of the Primary School, and as yet, no evidence has been found on other properties this far back from the road, on this western side of Long Street, or adjacent to the stream Afon Felin possibly due to the water course and wet areas (see plan).
+The proposed dwelling is circa 80m to the west of the Primary School, and as yet, no evidence has been found on other properties this distance from the road, on this western side of Long Street.